ept/blog/drafts/yc-value.md

 The long answer deserves a bit more explanation.

 On the surface, it seems like the Y Combinator formula is *"money and mentoring for equity"*.
-That seems like a simple enough formula, and incubators around the world are rushing to replicate it.
+That seems like a simple enough formula, and clones around the world are rushing to replicate it.
-Unfortunately I think they mostly miss the point, because there is so much more to YC which the clones lack, and I try to explain this below.
-For many YC startups, the $15-20k in funding is almost irrelevant, because much larger funding rounds are just round the corner.
+Unfortunately I think they mostly miss the point, because there is so much more to YC which the others lack, and I try to explain this below.

+To start with, the $15-20k in funding is almost irrelevant for many YC startups, because much larger funding rounds are just round the corner.
 And "mentoring" is an unhelpfully broad, generic term.
-(An additional element is press, but to be honest, we've not had any trouble getting press.
-If you're doing something interesting, bloggers will write about you anyway, and if what you're doing is not interesting, you're probably doing something wrong.)
+(Another frequently cited benefit is press exposure, but to be honest, we've not had any trouble getting press.
+If you're doing something interesting, bloggers will write about you anyway, and if what you're doing is not interesting, you're got bigger problems.)

 The real benefits of Y Combinator are less frequently talked about.
 In my opinion, these are some of the most important ones: